Friday, September 20, 2024

 James Roantree's grave in New York (Courtesy of Douglas Holdridge)

-to Clockville, N.Y., where he is buried with relatives.
+His body was returned a month later to Clockville, N.Y., where he is buried with relatives.

-Douglas Holdridge of the Clockville Cemetery Association kindly took photos of the graves for me.
+Doug Holdridge of the Clockville Cemetery Association kindly took photos of the graves for me.
 He said burials in the small agriculture community date to the 1700s.
 He was unaware of any direct Roantree descendants in the area.
-He said the community acknowledges James on Memorial Day with a veterans flag.

 “We have exhibited items from the collection at various times,” said Dabney.